ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 # **Week 3: Operating system privacy**

-Operating systems and devices very often "call back" to their respective owners and/or manufacturers.
+Operating systems and devices very often ["phone home"](https://en.wikipedia.org/wiki/Phoning_home) to their respective owners and/or manufacturers.
 This data can be used against people and is vulnerable for example to leaks and intercepting.
-In some cases these devices do not require this data transportation and may leave entry holes for attackers e.g. IOT devices may be used in botnets
+In some cases these devices do not require this data transportation and may leave entry holes for attackers e.g. IOT devices may be used in [botnets.](https://www.cloudflare.com/learning/ddos/glossary/mirai-botnet/)

 Exercises this week focus on problems with operating systems and the way they can affect your privacy.
 We also take a look at how to avoid these issues in the last task.